tmassman/collective.themesitesetup/README.rst

 .. note::

-   The registered persisten permissions use the default Permission class from *zope.security.permission*, which is not meant to persisted, but works until it gets cleaned properly on uninstall.
-Yet, because it's always present with Plone, there is no danger of missing class errors if themesitesetup is removed.
+   The registered persistent permissions use and depend on LocalPermission class from *zope.app.localpermission*.
+If this package is removed without uninstalling theme with permisions at first, *zope.app.localpermission* must exit to prevent possible errors caused by missing object class.

    In addition, permissions must be registered for Zope 2 in a non-persistent way, which requires restart to remove permissions from ZMI screens.
+   Because of this, even installed permissions continue to work only as long as this package is available.

    The existence of these permissions can be confirmed from ZMI *Components*-tab from Plone site root by looking for *Permission* utilities,